mo-shojaei/Main-Project/README.md

 There are some libraries you need yo install before using each part of this system.

-To use the first crawler you need to install these libraries:
+To use the first crawler, you need to install these libraries:
 ```
 pip install csv
 pip install codecs